-The BlackBerry Email MDS Simulator & BlackBerry device simulator also Installed in the same machine.
+The BlackBerry Email MDS Simulator & BlackBerry device simulator are also Installed on the same machine.
 This architecture is depicted as below.

 Installed Components and CCM:

-Business object mobile works only on Tomcat server.
+The business objects mobile works only on the Tomcat server.

 After downloading the BI4 installation files from service.sap.com, check the files.
 There must be 5 installation files:

-Step 1: Click on the first file, create a directory to extract all installation files.
-After extraction, you can start the setup from and select your language: “C:\Software\51040831\DATA_UNITS\BusinessObjectsServer_win\setup.exe”.
+Step 1: Click on the first file, and create a directory to extract all installation files.
+After extraction, you can start the setup and select your language: “C:Software51040831DATA_UNITSBusinessObjectsServer_winsetup.exe”.